Web workers allow you to push work outside of main execution thread of JavaScript making them convenient for lengthy computations and background work.

 };

-After you have these two set up, it should work.
-As you click the text, it should mutate the application state as the worker completes its execution.
+After you have these two set up, it should work as webpack detects the Worker syntax.
+As you click the text, it should mutate the application state when the worker completes its execution.
 To demonstrate the asynchronous nature of workers, you could try adding delay to the answer and see what happens.

 The critical thing to note is that the worker cannot access the DOM.
 You can perform computation and queries in a worker, but it cannot manipulate the user interface directly.